The ALICE Project

 ALICE is your child care worker, your parent on Social Security, the cashier at your supermarket, the gas attendant, the salesperson at your big box store, your waitress, a home health aide, an office clerk.
 ALICE cannot always pay the bills, has little or nothing in savings, and is forced to make tough choices such as deciding between quality child care or paying the rent.
 One unexpected car repair or medical bill can push these financially strapped families over the edge.

-In 2016, 979,538 Hoosier households unable to afford the basics of housing, food, health care, child care and transportation despite working hard.
+In 2016, 979,538 Hoosier households were unable to afford the basics of housing, food, health care, child care and transportation despite working hard.
 ALICE and poverty households, account for 39 percent of households and struggle to afford the basics.

 - Jobs: Low-wage jobs continued to dominate the landscape in Indiana, with 65 percent of all jobs paying less than $20 per hour.
 Although unemployment rates were falling, wages remained low for many occupations.
 With more contract work and on-demand jobs, job instability also increased, making it difficult for ALICE workers to meet regular monthly expenses or to save.
 The societal costs of having large numbers of U.S. residents in poor health will also grow.